 On the outside of the frame, a few inches further back, are the numbers "1 D 14" arranged in a triangular shape (50K JPEG).

-Rene Rodas in Puerto Rico has a 1963 CJ-3B with the VIN on the frame about 18 inches from the battery tray, and the following numbers stamped on the frame in triangular shape: on the left 3, above 547, and on the right 12.
+Rene Rodas in Puerto Rico has a 1963 CJ-3B with the VIN on the frame about 18 inches from the battery tray, and the following numbers stamped on the frame in triangular shape: "3, 547, 12".

 Kevin Gerckens says that on his 1962 CJ-3B, VIN 57348 93379, "I checked the frame for a stamp and found that the stamp matched the I.D. number."